Does Water Temperature affect your Coffee Brew

 The Science Behind Extraction

-To really understand why water temperature matters, let’s get a little nerdy (but just a little).
+To understand why water temperature matters, let’s get a little nerdy (but just a little).

 When hot water meets coffee grounds, it starts to extract soluble compounds: